Alexander Miller Cobb

-On May 10, 2013, he went on a strikeout binge in a start against the San Diego Padres.
-In the 4th inning, he became the second pitcher in Rays history, after Jeremy Hellickson, to strike out four batters in an inning, after Will Venable struck out but reached base on a wild pitch, then stole second and third base in succession and scored on a balk.
-Cobb had 9 strikeouts after 3 innings, but left after 4 2/3 with his pitch count already at 117.
-He was trailing 3-2, but had managed 13 strikeouts, with 12 of the 14 outs he had recorded coming via whiffs.
-It was the first time in major league history that a pitcher had recorded that many strikeouts in under five innings; it was also the first time in 34 games that season that a starter for the Rays had failed to complete five innings.
-The Rays came back to win the game, 6-3, and all he got to show for his effort was a no-decision.
+On May 10, 2013, Alex went on a strikeout binge in a start against the San Diego Padres.
+In the 4th inning, he became the second pitcher in Rays history, after Jeremy Hellickson, to strike out four batters in an inning, after Will Venable struck out but reached base on a wild pitch then stole second and third base in succession and scored on a balk.
+Cobb had 9 strikeouts after 3 innings, but left after 4 2/3 innings with his pitch count already at 117.
+He was trailing, 3-2, but managed 13 strikeouts, with 12 of the 14 outs he recorded coming via whiffs.
+It was the first time in major league history that a pitcher recorded that many strikeouts in under five innings; it was also the first time in 34 games that a starter for the Rays failed to complete five innings.
+The Rays came back to win, 6-3, and all he got for his effort was a no-decision.
 The relievers who succeeded him recorded five more strikeouts, for a total of 18.
-On June 15th, he was struck on the head by a line drive off the bat of Eric Hosmer of the Kansas City Royals and had to be taken off the field on a stretcher; luckily, he had suffered only a mild concussion, but the hit cost him a win, as the Rays were ahead, 3-2, with one out in the 5th and reliever Alex Torres was gifted with the decision.
+On June 15th, he was struck on the head by a line drive off the bat of Eric Hosmer of the Kansas City Royals and had to be taken off the field on a stretcher; luckily, he suffered only a mild concussion, but the hit cost him a win, as the Rays were ahead, 3-2, with an out in the 5th and reliever Alex Torres was gifted with the decision.
 He returned to the mound exactly two months later, on August 15th, pitching 5 innings and earning credit for a 7-1 win over the Seattle Mariners.
-He pitched one of the best games of his career in a key situation on September 21st, taking a shutout into the 9th inning and striking out 12 in a 5-1 win over the Baltimore Orioles; he was removed with one out in the 9th, after LF David DeJesus had misplayed a routine fly ball by Chris Davis into a triple and Adam Jones followed with a single, letting Fernando Rodney finish the game which consolidated Tampa's lead in the wild card standings.
-In his next start against the New York Yankees on September 26th, he pitched 7 scoreless innings to lead the Rays to a 4-0 win that reduced their magic number to secure a wild card slot to just 2.
-After the Rays had clinched that spot thanks to winning a one-game playoff with the Texas Rangers, he started and won the American League Wild Card Game on the road against the Cleveland Indians on October 2nd.
-He gave up no runs on 8 hits in 6 2/3 innings before his bullpen completed a 4-0 shutout.
+He pitched one of the best games of his career in a key situation on September 21st, taking a shutout into the 9th inning and striking out 12 in a 5-1 win over the Baltimore Orioles; he was removed with one out in the 9th, after left fielder David DeJesus misplayed a routine fly ball by Chris Davis into a triple and Adam Jones followed with a single, letting Fernando Rodney finish the game which consolidated Tampa's lead in the wild card standings.
+In his next start, against the New York Yankees on September 26th, he pitched 7 scoreless innings to lead the Rays to a 4-0 win that reduced their magic number to secure a wild card slot to just 2.
+After the Rays clinched the spot, thanks to winning a one-game playoff with the Texas Rangers, he started and won the American League Wild Card Game on the road against the Cleveland Indians on October 2nd.
+He gave up no runs on 8 hits in 6 2/3 innings before the bullpen completed a 4-0 shutout.
 Overall, Cobb had his finest season, going 11-3, 2.76 with 136 strikeouts in 22 starts.